hazar199020/Action-Build-a-hybrid-search-RAG-pipeline-with-BM25-fallback./README.md

-# 🔍 Hybrid Search Engine (BM25 + Semantic Search)
+# 🔍 Hybrid Search Engine (BM25 + Semantic Search + Reranker)

-A simple and effective hybrid search pipeline combining **BM25** (lexical search) with **semantic embeddings** to achieve high‑quality retrieval for RAG and information‑retrieval tasks.

-This project demonstrates how to:
+This project demonstrates a complete retrieval pipeline combining:

-- Build a BM25 retriever
-- Build a semantic embedding retriever
-- Normalize and combine scores
-- Produce hybrid ranked results
-- Compare performance between methods
+- **BM25 lexical search**
+- **Semantic search using sentence embeddings**
+- **Hybrid weighted fusion**
+- **Cross‑encoder reranking for final precision**

+This mirrors how modern RAG systems retrieve and refine documents before passing them to an LLM.

 ---

 ## 🚀 Features

-- **BM25 lexical search** using `rank_bm25`
+- BM25 retrieval using `rank_bm25`
-- **Semantic search** using sentence embeddings
+- Semantic similarity using `sentence-transformers`
-- **Hybrid scoring** (weighted combination)
-- **Score normalization**
-- **Easy‑to‑extend pipeline**
+- Hybrid scoring (normalized + weighted)
+- Cross‑encoder reranker for final ranking
-- **Clean, modular Python code**
+- Simple, readable Python implementation

 ---

-## 📌 Why Hybrid Search?
+## 📌 Why Hybrid + Reranker?

-BM25 is great for:
+Each retrieval method has strengths:

-- exact keyword matching
+- **BM25** → great for exact keyword matching
-- short queries
-- sparse text

-Semantic search is great for:
-- meaning‑based retrieval
-- synonyms
+- **Semantic embeddings** → great for meaning and synonyms
-- long queries

-Hybrid search gives you the **best of both worlds**.
+- **Hybrid fusion** → balances both
+- **Reranker** → reads *query + document together* and produces the most accurate final ranking

+This pipeline improves both **recall** and **precision**, which is essential for RAG and QA systems.

 ---

-## 🧠 Architecture Overview